Key:

 For the LORD will not cast off his people, nor abandon his inheritance;

-But judgment shall again be with justice, and
+But judgment shall again be with justice, and all the upright of heart shall follow it.

 R. The Lord will not abandon his people.